vuejs/docs/src/glossary/index.md

 * The function is typically expected to be called during the synchronous execution of a component's `setup()` function (or, equivalently, during the execution of a `<script setup>` block).
 This ties the invocation of the composable to the current component context, e.g. via calls to `provide()`, `inject()` or `onMounted()`.
 * Composables typically return a plain object, not a reactive object.
 This object usually contains refs and functions and is expected to be destructured within the calling code.

+As with many patterns, there can be some disagreement about whether specific code qualifies for the label.
 Not all JavaScript utility functions are composables.
 If a function doesn't use the Composition API then it probably isn't a composable.
 If it doesn't expect to be called during the synchronous execution of `setup()` then it probably isn't a composable.
 Composables are specifically used to encapsulate stateful logic, they are not just a naming convention for functions.

 See [Guide - Composables](/guide/reusability/composables.html) for more details about writing composables.